 Sub CLNG_Example2() Dim LongNumber As String Dim LongResult As Long LongNumber = "Long Number" LongResult = CLng(LongNumber) MsgBox LongResult End Sub

-Understanding why the error is occurring is very important to fix the error.
-When you closely look at the variables for the first variable LongNumber we have assigned the text value as “Long Number” then we have used the excel VBA CLNG function to convert this to the LONG data type.
+Understanding why the error is occurring is fundamental to fix the error.
+When you closely examine the variables for the first variable LongNumber, we have assigned the text value as “Long Number,” then we have used the excel VBA CLNG function to convert this to the LONG data type.

-The reason why we got this error is that the LONG data type can accept only numerical data type since we have supplied string value to the variable it cannot convert the string value or text value to a long data type, so it gives the error as “Type Mismatch”.
+The reason why we got this error is that the LONG data type can accept only numerical data type since we have supplied string value to the variable, it cannot convert the string value or text value to a long data type.
+Hence, it gives the error as “Type Mismatch.”

 Sub CLNG_Example3() Dim LongNumber As String Dim LongResult As Long LongNumber = "25645890003" LongResult = CLng(LongNumber) MsgBox LongResult End Sub

-So, when you are converting any other data type to Long data type we need to keep in mind all the above things in mind.
+So, when converting any other data type to Long data type, we need to keep in mind all the above things.

 - CLNG stands for convert to long.

 - This function converts the other data type to a long data type.